eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 ## Steps to take

-1. Create an small cloud application that receives geolocation data and prints it out in the console
+1. Create a small cloud application that receives geolocation data and prints it out in the console
 2. Test the app by sending data via MQTT in different payload representations
 3. Applying Vorto, to normalize the geolocation data.
-This would reduce the complexitity in our app and only deal with a single geolocation representation, regardless of connected sensors.
+This would reduce the complexitity in our app and only deal with a single geolocation representation, regardless of the connected sensors.
 4. Optionally: [Forward the device data](./extend_mapping_pipeline_with_digital_twin.md) to a Digital Twin Service

 ## Pre-requisites